How to Grow Grape Tomatoes

 Days to Maturity:

-Grape tomato plants will grow at about the same speed as other tomato plants.
+Grape tomato plants grow at about the same speed as other tomato plants.

 The small fruit takes less time to grow and ripen.
 The fruit should begin

-to ripen about 70 days after you set them out into the garden.
+to ripen about 70 days after you set seedlings out into the garden.

-Cold and hot spells will affect fruit development and growth.
-Fruit set will
+Cold and hot spells affect fruit development and growth.
+Fruit set does not

-not occur below 55 degrees or above 90 degrees Farenheit.
+occur below 55 degrees, or above 90 degrees Farenheit.

 Insects and Pests:

-Tomatoes can experience insect problems with cutworms and a few other garden
+Tomatoes experience insect problems with cutworms and a few other garden

 pests.
 Also, if not staked or caged, snails and slugs will munch on the ripening